 The history of Lake Street Church is marked by strong advocacy for social justice.
 We join forces with groups such as Interfaith Action of Evanston, Connections for the Homeless, Chicago Area Peace Action, Christian Religious Leadership Network, the People’s Lobby, Interfaith Community for Detained Immigrants, and other partners.
 Our goals are to raise awareness of local, national and international efforts to promote peace, economic justice, and environmental stewardship, and to eliminate hunger, homelessness and racism.

-We stand together as witnesses for the common good, as evidenced by our recently adopted policy statements describing our shared beliefs about a variety of social issues.
+We stand together as witnesses for the common good, as evidenced by these policy statements describing our shared beliefs about a variety of social issues.